Welcome to Hotwells / HarboursideExplore location

-Every direction you take in Hotwells or Bristol’s Harbourside will present you with reminders of its historical legacy: from the stunning architecture and interesting landmarks, to its rather straitened layout, cosy pubs and unique street names.
+Every direction you take in Hotwells or Bristol’s Harbourside will present you with reminders of its historical legacy: from the stunning architecture and interesting landmarks to its cosy pubs and unique street names.

-Sandwiched below Clifton and aside the river, several attractive Georgian houses dot the wiggly old streets and line its long straight main road.
+Sandwiched below Clifton and the river, several attractive Georgian houses dot the curving old streets and line its long main road.
 Ever present is the opportunity to gaze along that glorious view of the river and several moored boats bobbing in the harbour while recalling Bristol’s glorious past as a significant British port.

 The name of the area came from the hot springs that emerge through the rocks of the Avon Gorge below Bristol’s famous landmark, Clifton Suspension Bridge, and during the Georgian era the district became a spa town intended to rival the prestige of Bath.